dtrammer/AxisActionEventLib/README.md

 <H3>Intro</H3>

-To make a long story short ;-) An Event is represented by an ActionRule and an ActionRule is constituted of the following components :
+To make a long story short ;-) An Event is represented by an ActionRule and an ActionRule is composed of the following elements :

 - One primary condition (Not mandatory and called EventTrigger in the lib)
-- One or multiple extra conditions (is neither mandatory and also called EventTrigger in the lib)
+- One or multiple extra conditions (Not mandatory and also called EventTrigger in the lib)
-- ActionConfiguration (Is mandatory)
+- ActionConfiguration (Mandatory)

-For the ActionRule to be valid you need at least 1 primary condition or 1 extra condition.
+!
+For the ActionRule to be valid you need at least 1 primary condition or 1 extra condition with a valid ActionConfiguration